datanav/docs/talk/systems/freshteam.rst

 Freshteam
 =========

-Freshteam is a smart HR software that helps you handle recruiting, onboarding, time off and employee information in one place.
+Freshteam is a HR software that helps you handle recruiting, onboarding, time off and employee information in one place.

 https://freshteam.com